- Windows hides advanced power plans like Maximum/Ultimate Performance that reduce latency and prioritize speed over saving.

 The basic steps to put this plan into action are as follows:

-On some laptops from specific brands, the BIOS or manufacturer's software may hide or block Specific plans are in place to protect the battery or keep temperatures under control.
-In these cases, even after running the command, the plan may not be displayed, or it may be visible but not selectable.
+On some laptops from specific brands, the BIOS or manufacturer's software may hide or block certain plans to protect the battery or keep temperatures under control.
+In these cases, even after running the command, the plan may not appear, or it may appear but not be selectable.

-If you've run the command and don't see the plan, try the following: check with powercfg -list that it was actually created, and make sure the user session has administrative permissionsInstall the latest Windows updates and chipset drivers, and check if the manufacturer's power management software (e.g., proprietary utilities in professional laptops) is forcing other plans.
+If you've run the command and don't see the plan, try the following: check with powercfg -list that it was actually created, make sure the user session has administrative privileges , install the latest Windows updates and chipset drivers, and check if the manufacturer's power management software (e.g., proprietary utilities on professional laptops) is forcing other plans.

 When is it appropriate to use the extreme performance plan and when is it not?

 Activating hidden power mode isn't a magic bullet for everyone.
-There are usage profiles where...
-It provides a real performance boost And others where you'll only get more noise, heat, and a slightly higher electricity bill.
-It's important to be clear about the ideal conditions before leaving it on all the time.
+It can provide a real performance boost in some usage scenarios , while in others it will only result in more noise, heat, and a slightly higher electricity bill.
+It's best to understand the ideal conditions before leaving it permanently enabled.

-In general, these types of plans make sense if you have a relatively modern device, with good cooling system (Decent fans and heatsinks) and if you use it for tasks that push the hardware to its limits.
-For example, next-gen games, 4K video editing, 3D modeling and rendering, compiling very large projects, heavy virtual machines, or scientific simulations.
+In general, these types of plans make sense if you have a relatively modern computer with a good cooling system (decent fans and heatsinks) and if you use it for tasks that push the hardware to its limits.
+For example, playing the latest games, 4K video editing, 3D modeling and rendering, compiling very large projects, running heavy virtual machines, or scientific simulations.

-If your PC is mostly used for browsing, office applications, video calls, or light tasks, it's likely that with this plan Balanced You get a virtually identical experience but with much lower energy consumption and more controlled temperatures.
-In these cases, the hidden plan will hardly make a noticeable difference.
+If your PC is primarily used for browsing, office applications, video calls, or other light tasks, the Balanced plan will likely provide a virtually identical experience but with significantly lower power consumption and more controlled temperatures.
+In these cases, the hidden plan will make little noticeable difference.

-Noise must also be considered.
-Forcing sustained heavy use causes the fans to spin at higher speeds, which translates into a increased noise levelOn well-ventilated desktops it might not be a problem, but on thin laptops it can be uncomfortable in quiet environments.
+Noise is also a factor to consider.
+Forcing sustained heavy use causes the fans to spin at higher speeds, resulting in increased noise levels .
+This might not be a problem on well-ventilated desktops, but it can be uncomfortable in quiet environments on thin laptops.

 Side effects: consumption, temperature, noise, and lifespan

-This extra power consumption translates into heat.
+This additional power consumption translates into heat.
 Internal temperatures rise, especially in small cases and laptop chassis, and the cooling system has to work harder.
-If the fans are in poor condition, if dust has accumulated, or if the thermal paste is old, the system can reach high temperatures. temperatures close to the recommended limitswhich in the long run affects the lifespan of some components.
+If the fans are in poor condition, if dust has accumulated, or if the thermal paste is old, the equipment can reach temperatures close to the recommended limits , which ultimately affects the lifespan of some components.

 That's why it's essential to monitor the hardware's condition when you first activate hidden mode.
 It's highly recommended to use monitoring tools (for example, generic solutions for monitoring CPU, GPU, and disk temperatures) and ensure that temperatures remain within reasonable ranges for your processor and graphics card during prolonged workloads.

-If you notice crashes, blue screens, spontaneous restarts, or graphical artifacts when the system is under load with the maximum performance plan, it's advisable to switch back to a more moderate plan and, if necessary, physically check the refrigeration: clean fans, change thermal paste and check that the fan curves are properly configured.
+If you notice crashes, blue screens, spontaneous restarts, or graphical artifacts when the system is under load with the maximum performance plan, it's advisable to revert to a more moderate plan and, if necessary, physically check the cooling : clean fans, replace thermal paste, and verify that the fan curves are properly configured.

 Game Mode and power settings from Windows 11 Settings

-In addition to the classic Control Panel plans, Windows 11 includes a number of features designed to prioritize performance in games and full-screen applications.
-Among them is the Game Mode, located in Settings → Games, which many people overlook and which can help reduce background processes.
+In addition to the standard Control Panel options, Windows 11 includes several features designed to prioritize performance in games and full-screen applications.
+Among them is Game Mode , located in Settings → Gaming, which many people overlook but can help reduce background processes.

 In conjunction with this mode, it's also very useful to adjust the "Power mode" within Settings → System → Power & battery.
-Here you can quickly switch between options such as Improved energy efficiency, balanced and maximum performancewithout having to access the classic Control Panel.
-By choosing Maximum performance from here, Windows favors the most aggressive plan available on the system.
+Here you can quickly switch between options like Best energy efficiency, Balanced, and Maximum performance , without having to access the traditional Control Panel.
+By choosing Maximum performance from here, Windows favors the most aggressive power plan available on the system.

-This combination of Game Mode + Maximum performance ensures that, during an intense work session or a demanding game, the system Suspend non-essential hidden processes And it focuses CPU and memory on what's in the foreground.
-This reduces lag caused by background tasks and improves overall smoothness, especially if your PC tends to accumulate third-party services and resident programs.
+This combination of Game Mode and Maximum Performance ensures that, during intense work sessions or demanding games, the system suspends non-essential hidden processes and focuses CPU and memory on what's in the foreground.
+This reduces lag caused by background tasks and improves overall smoothness, especially if your PC tends to have many third-party services and resident programs running.

-On laptops, this approach has an additional advantage: by limiting unnecessary processes and reducing constant telemetry data transmissions, it also lowers the overall load on the CPU, which in many situations allows for a more stable performance.
-High performance with slightly lower temperature and noise as if everything were happening at the same time.
+On laptops, this approach has an additional advantage: by limiting unnecessary processes and reducing constant telemetry data transmissions, it also lowers the overall load on the CPU, which in many situations allows for maintaining high performance with slightly less heat and noise than if everything were running at the same time.

 Manual measures to save battery or gain performance without touching hidden plans

-If you don't want to get bogged down with hidden plans or commands, Windows lets you apply very effective manual adjustments to extend battery life or improve performance in a matter of seconds.
+If you don't want to deal with hidden plans or commands, Windows lets you apply very effective manual settings to extend battery life or improve performance in a matter of seconds.
 These are changes that can be made directly from the interface and are especially helpful on laptops.

-To increase battery life, there are several simple actions: lower the screen brightness (one of the biggest power consumers), turn off Wi-Fi if you don't need it, close resource-intensive programs, avoid playing video games or running very demanding applications while on battery power, and even temporarily disable the built-in antivirus If you're going to work offline and you know what you're doing.
+To increase battery life, there are several simple actions: lower the screen brightness (one of the biggest power consumers), turn off Wi-Fi if you don't need it, close resource-intensive programs, avoid playing video games or using very heavy applications while on battery power, and even temporarily disable the built-in antivirus if you're going to work offline and you know what you're doing.

 It's also advisable to check which processes are running in the background and close any that aren't essential.
-Many programs add resident services at the start These programs consume RAM and CPU without you noticing.
-Disabling those that don't contribute anything, either through Task Manager or startup applications settings, can make a noticeable difference.
+Many programs add resident services to startup that consume RAM and CPU without you noticing.
+Disabling those that don't provide any benefit through the Task Manager or startup applications settings can make a noticeable difference.

-If you're looking to maximize performance without resorting to extreme measures, you can rely on things like keeping your system, chipset, and graphics drivers up to date. free up disk space and improve the file browsing experience, defragment mechanical drives (HDDs), or make sure to use a SSD or, even better, an NVMe for the operating system and the most frequently used programs.
-The improvement in performance when switching from a mechanical hard drive to an SSD is usually much greater than that of changing power plans.
+If you're looking to boost performance without resorting to extreme power plans, you can take steps such as keeping your system, chipset, and graphics drivers up to date, freeing up disk space and improving file browsing , defragmenting mechanical hard drives (HDDs), or ensuring you use an SSD or, even better, an NVMe drive for your operating system and most frequently used programs.
+The improvement in performance when switching from a mechanical drive to an SSD is usually much greater than the difference between a mechanical drive and a power plan.

 On desktops, it also helps to check the internal ventilation: proper airflow allows the CPU and GPU to maintain high frequencies for longer without reaching the thermal limit, which is especially important if you're going to use the maximum performance plan for extended work or gaming sessions.